 The City of Oakland has a pressing need for rental housing, yet, as detailed in a 2011 Alameda County Grand Jury report, the city has a long shameful history of mistreating rental property owners, creating an “atmosphere of hostility and intimidation.”
 State law requires cities to provide an independent hearing authority for building code violations, either a separate appeals board or the city council.
 Oakland instead assigns appeals to an appointee of the Building Services Division – the very agency that imposes the fines.

 Lippman turned to the state courts to overturn this miscarriage of justice.
 However, the trial court judge misconstrued the state law requiring an independent appeals process and affirmed the Building Services’ officer’s decision even while acknowledging that Lippman was never given an opportunity to defend himself.
 PLF took over the case on appeal.
-All briefing is complete in California’s First District Court of Appeal and we await a court order setting the date for oral argument.
+California’s First District Court of Appeals issued a decision vindicating the basic girths of property owners.
+Thanks to this victory, property owners in Oakland and throughout the state will be entitled to a fundamentally fair process before the government takes tens of thousands of dollars from them.